 The City regulates developments and buildings to ensure that they meet certain requirements affecting the amenity and safety of the community; this includes issuing approvals, orders and building certificates.
 Members of the public must be aware of, and comply with, such regulations.

 Revenue functions affect the public directly in that revenue from rates and other charges paid by the public is used to fund services and facilities provided to the community.
 These functions include levying rates, charges, fees as well as borrowings and investments.

 Administrative functions have an impact on the community through the efficiency and effectiveness of the services provided.
 Our administrative functions include employment of staff and development of management plans, financial and performance reporting.

 Enforcement functions will only affect those members of the public who are in breach of legislation.
-This includes matters such as the non payment of rates and charges, environmental planning offences and parking offences.
-The City may issue penalty notices or initiate proceedings for various breaches.
+This includes matters such as the non-payment of rates and charges, environmental planning offences and parking offences.
+The City may issue penalty notices or initiate proceedings for breaches.